Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Winter (June–August)

 Biological growth peak in humid coastal areas of NSW, Victoria, and QLD.
 Longer night periods and morning dew create conditions favourable for algae and lichen establishment.
 Lower sun angles mean panels are cleaned less effectively by infrequent rain.
+This can lead to unexpected solar panel soiling loss even in wetter months.

-Measuring Your Own Soiling Loss
+Measuring Your Own Solar Panel Soiling Loss

 Method 1: Inverter Monitoring Comparison

-- Note your system’s daily output on a clear day after rain (freshly washed baseline)
+- Note your system’s daily output on a clear day after rain (freshly washed baseline).

-- Note daily output after several weeks without rain in similar weather
+- Note daily output after several weeks without rain in similar weather.

 Method 2: Clean vs. Dirty Panel Test

-- Clean just one panel thoroughly
+- Clean just one panel thoroughly.

-- Compare its output against adjacent uncleaned panels over 3–7 days (requires per-panel monitoring — available on Enphase and SolarEdge systems)
+- Compare its output against adjacent uncleaned panels over 3–7 days (requires per-panel monitoring — available on Enphase and SolarEdge systems).

 Method 3: Performance Ratio Monitoring

-The Optimal Cleaning Schedule by Region
+The Optimal Cleaning Schedule by Region to Reduce Solar Panel Soiling Loss

 Based on soiling rate data and cleaning economics: